tonysneed/Demo.Express.Angular-CLI/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.19-3.

 ## Development server
-Run `ng serve` for a dev server.
+Run `npm run serve-app` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding

-Run `ng generate component component-name` to generate a new component.
-You can also use `ng generate directive/pipe/service/class`.
+Run `ng g component component-name` to generate a new component.
+You can also use `ng g directive/pipe/service/class`.

 ## Build